What can we expect on a typical day?

 Where will we be staying and eating?

-We stay in small family operated quintas where our neighbors are Portuguese.
-Breakfast will be in the B&B. Lunches will be prepared by all the group and eaten when we stop at one of th many beautiful beaches.
+We stay in small hotels or family-operated quintas where our neighbors are Portuguese.
+Breakfast will be in the B&B. Lunches will be prepared by all the group and eaten when we stop at one of the many beautiful beaches.
 We will enjoy regional Portuguese cuisine in restaurants for evening meals.
 All our meals will be from local grown products mostly bought at that days market.
 In some cases the meals will be prepared with products grown in fields right next to the restaurant.
 We will do our best to cater to dietary restrictions but we must be informed when you sign on for the expedition.

 Clothing for our trip

 Kayaking wear; Some of these items you might not need but I prefer to err on the safe side.
 All this must be quick drying (i.e.) not cotton.
-Shorts or bathing suit suitable for wearing in any bar or restaurant, paddling jacket/rain and wind proof.
+Shorts or bathing suit suitable for wearing in any bar or restaurant, paddling jacket/rain and windproof.
 Paddling pants if you tend to get cold easily.
-A wet or dry suit is necessary for the April and May months.
-Long sleeved shirt, some sort of head protection from the sun, sun glasses with strap.
-A buff is something i find very practical for sun protection.
+A wet or dry suit is necessary for the April and May months and a comfortable idea for Oct.
+Long-sleeved shirt, some sort of head protection from the sun, sunglasses with strap.
+A buff is something I find very practical for sun protection.

 Off water wear: Long pants, skirt, dress, t-shirts and other clothes you might like but do travel as light as possible.